 Material from your lawn, yard or garden is collected as yard waste.

-Brampton and Mississauga: Weekly yard waste collection ends during the week of Dec.
-12 to 15, on your regularly scheduled collection day.
+Brampton and Mississauga: Weekly yard waste collection begins the week of March 13 on your regularly scheduled collection day.

-Caledon: Bi-weekly yard waste collection in urban Caledon ends during the weeks of Dec.
-5 and 12, on your regularly scheduled recycling day.
-The last rural Caledon collection is on Friday, Dec.
-9.
+Urban Areas of Caledon: Bi-weekly yard waste collection begins the weeks of March 13 and 20 on your regularly scheduled recycling collection day.

 This video shows you where to put your yard waste at the curb: